Django Unchained: Filming

 Principal photography for Django Unchained started in California in November 2011 continuing in Wyoming in February 2012 and at the National Historic Landmark Evergreen Plantation in Wallace, Louisiana, outside of New Orleans, in March 2012.
 The film was shot in the anamorphic format on 35 mm film.
 Although originally scripted, a sub-plot centering on Zoë Bell's masked tracker was cut, and remained unfilmed, due to time constraints.
-After 130 shooting days, the film wrapped up principal photography in July 2012.Django Unchained was the first Tarantino film not edited by Sally Menke, who died in 2010.
-Editing duties were instead handled by Fred Raskin, who had worked as an assistant editor on Tarantino's Kill Bill.
-Raskin was nominated for a BAFTA Award for Best Editing but lost to William Goldenberg for his work on Argo.
+After 130 shooting days, the film wrapped up principal photography in July 2012.
 Kerry Washington sought to bring authenticity to her performance in several ways.
 The actor playing her overseer used a fake whip, but Washington insisted the lashings really hit her back.
 And to dramatize her punishment inside an underground, coffin-size metal container, she and Tarantino agreed she would spend time barely clothed in the "hot box" before the filming began so the feeling of confinement would be as realistic as possible.

+Django Unchained was the first Tarantino film not edited by Sally Menke, who died in 2010.
+Editing duties were instead handled by Fred Raskin, who had worked as an assistant editor on Tarantino's Kill Bill.
+Raskin was nominated for a BAFTA Award for Best Editing but lost to William Goldenberg for his work on Argo.

 Broken glass incident

 During the scene when DiCaprio's character explains phrenology, DiCaprio cut his left hand upon striking the table and smashing a small glass.
 Despite his hand profusely bleeding, DiCaprio barely reacted and remained in character under the astonished eyes of his fellow actors.
 He is seen taking out pieces of broken glass from his hand during the scene.
-After Tarantino's cut, there was a standing ovation by the other actors to praise DiCaprio's performance despite the incident; Tarantino therefore decided to keep this sequence in the final cut.
+After Tarantino's cut, there was a standing ovation by the other actors to praise DiCaprio's performance despite the incident; Tarantino, therefore, decided to keep this sequence in the final cut.
 DiCaprio is seen with his left hand bandaged in the scene after when he is signing Broomhilda's papers.
 Contrary to popular belief, DiCaprio wiped fake blood on Washington's face in a separate take.